 WHAT UNIQUE SITUATIONS DOES BIOTERROR CAUSE?

-Unlike developing normal gear, developing anti-bioterror gear must account for critical situations such as "confronting creatures mutated by virus-infected organisms and intentionally-made B.O.W.
-(Bio Organic Weapons)", along with "environments where bioterror has paralyzed lifelines and logistical support."
+Unlike developing normal gear, developing anti-bioterror gear must account for critical situations such as "confronting creatures mutated by virus-infected organisms and intentionally-made B.O.W.'s (Bio Organic Weapons)", along with "environments where bioterror has paralyzed lifelines and logistical support."

 WHAT UNIQUE SITUATIONS DOES BIOTERROR CAUSE?

-Unlike developing normal gear, developing anti-bioterror gear must account for critical situations such as "confronting creatures mutated by virus-infected organisms and intentionally-made B.O.W.
-(Bio Organic Weapons)", along with "environments where bioterror has paralyzed lifelines and logistical support."
+Unlike developing normal gear, developing anti-bioterror gear must account for critical situations such as "confronting creatures mutated by virus-infected organisms and intentionally-made B.O.W.'s (Bio Organic Weapons)", along with "environments where bioterror has paralyzed lifelines and logistical support."

 Some creatures and B.O.W.'s possess tremendous strength and athletic capabilities, are covered with hard skin impervious to bullets, or attack with bodily fluids capable of damaging the human body or materials, and all are extremely aggressive toward humans.

 Additionally, combined with the fear of bioterror in areas overawed by chaos, destruction by creatures and B.O.W.'s will also extend the damage to lifeline and traffic functions.
-Even when acting as members of an anti-bioterror organization, logistical support such as supplying ammunition doesn't always go smoothly.
+Even when acting as members of an anti-bioterror organization, logistical support such as ammunition supply doesn't always go smoothly.
 Planned routes to a destination can be blocked, forcing you to search dark and narrow paths devoid of light.
 Even in situations like that, creatures and B.O.W.'s attack mercilessly.
-On the basis of such situations, Leon, who became supervisor of the Sentinel Project, presented to the DSO "three keywords" to guide the development of anti-bioterror gear. |
+On the basis of such situations, Leon, having become supervisor of the Sentinel Project, presented to the DSO "three keywords" to guide the development of anti-bioterror gear. |

 THE KEYS ARE "VERSATILITY, CERTAINTY, & STABILITY"